amdeb/amdeb-doc/Dev/GitHub Workflow.md

 When an issue is assigned to a developer, the developer creates a descriptive branch from the stable master branch.
 The branch name should be a descriptive one reflecting a task to be done.
+In master branch,

-    git checkout -b my-feature-123 master
+    git checkout -b my-feature-123
     git push origin my-feature-123

 The first command create a branch and the second command push the branch to the shared repository